 guitar that night.

 If this guitar -- one of the first electric models made in Britain -- is the "Manchester Mystery Guitar," Lennon apparently hid it in the loft at Mendips, his Liverpool home, for he was never photographed with it.
 Except for one visitor who got a brief glimpse of it in the kitchen, and another local who remembers Lennon looking for a case for it, the Tuxedo remained unseen until 1996, when workmen found the guitar, along with two banjo magazines, in the loft.
 Shortly after, Ernie Burkey, the man who'd bought Mendips, allowed two friends of his nephew Alan Stratton to visit the famous Beatles homestead.
 Burkey showed the two -- Johnny "Guitar" Byrne and American Beatles expert Larry Wassgren -- the items that workmen had found and, knowing the visitors were Beatles fans, gave them to the astonished pair, who reckoned that the Tuxedo was most likely the long-rumored purloined Manchester guitar.
-Wassgren graciously turned the Tuxedo over to Stratton, and it is to be auctioned by Bonhams in July 2012.
+Wassgren graciously turned the Tuxedo over to Stratton, and it was to be auctioned by Bonhams in July 2012.

 While there's no photographic proof of this guitar being the one referred to in Beatles lore, it must be considered a strong candidate.
 Doubters include Beatles archivist Mark Lewisohn, who told this writer that one of the band's friends went along with them to the competition and saw Lennon take a guitar but described it as "a complete piece of rubbish."
 So, for the time being, the Manchester Mystery Guitar remains just that.